 “Diligence and compassion in health care are the qualities that demonstrate the very essence of this award, and without question, Kurt has displayed these characteristics in his academic achievements and community service,” said Augusta University President Brooks A. Keel, PhD.
 “Kurt is an outstanding representative of our values here at Augusta University, and this recognition speaks to his dedication to providing quality care to patients and their families.”

 During his time at the university, Mueller was an exemplary classmate – serving as a class liaison for the medical college’s class of 2021.
 In this role, he served as a mentor for incoming medical students, helping to ease their transition throughout their first two years.
 Mueller was also chosen by his classmates and faculty for induction into the Gold Humanism Honor Society for his dedication to leadership, clinical compassion and service.

-While a student at the Medical College of Georgia, he worked to close the health disparity gap among Augusta’s minorities by serving as a co-coordinator of the Salvation Army Homeless Health Screenings in Augusta and providing care at the Medical College of Georgia’s Equality Clinic and the Warren Baptist Faithcare Clinic.
+While a student at the Medical College of Georgia, he worked to close the health disparity gap among Augusta’s minorities by serving as a co-coordinator of the Salvation Army Homeless Health Screenings in Augusta and providing care at the Medical College of Georgia’s Equality Clinic and the Wesley United Methodist Faithcare Clinic.

 In addition to serving locally, Mueller participated in numerous medical mission trips to Central and South America, as well as Egypt.

 His passion for excellence in health care made an impression on Dr. D. Greer Falls, III, associate dean for Student Affairs for second-year MCG students at Augusta University, whose nomination letter states how Mueller’s work ethic exemplifies what it means to be a high-quality health care provider.